opnsense/docs/source/manual/opnsense_tools.rst

 # opnsense-revert -r 18.1.4 opnsense

-Be aware to also check if there were kernel updates like above to also downgrad the kernel if needed!
+Be aware to also check if there were kernel updates like above to also downgrade the kernel if needed!

 --------------